The Bankrate promise

 The impact on your credit score

-Transferring a car loan to a new credit card can impact two key credit score factors: your credit mix (which accounts for 10 percent of your score) and potentially your credit utilization ratio (which accounts for 35 percent of your score).
+Transferring a car loan to a new credit card can impact two key credit score factors: your credit mix (which accounts for 10 percent of your score under the FICO model) and potentially your credit utilization ratio (which accounts for 30 percent of your score).

 - Credit utilization ratio refers to the amount of credit you’re using compared to the total amount you have access to.
 If putting the balance of your vehicle loan on your card brings you closer to your credit limit, you will also reduce your credit score due to high credit utilization.